rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Next, in order to test the cursor-based pagination based on the creation date of an entity in a more robust way, you need to adjust your seed data in the *src/index.js* file.
-At the moment, all seed data is created at once which applies to the messages as well.
-However, it would be beneficial to have each message created in one second intervals because the creation date should differ for each message to see the effect of the pagination based on this date:
+To test cursor-based pagination based on the creation date of an entity in a more robust way, adjust the seed data in the *src/index.js* file.
+At the moment, all seed data is created at once, which applies to the messages as well.
+It would be better to have each message created in one second intervals.
+The creation date should differ for each message to see the effects of pagination.

 {{< highlight javascript "hl_lines=5 23 40 44" >}}
 ...